rhd-gitops-example/taxi/README.md

 The CD pipeline deploys the kubernetes manifests of the `taxi` app to the `dev` environment.

 ### This is a demo
-this is a change to trigger pipeline
+this is a change to trigger pipeline from pr